Infinite critical boson non-Fermi liquid on heterostructure interfaces: Magnetic fluctuations with critical boson contour

 \subsection{Self-consistent renormalization}

-For the case of the ferromagnetic criticality or the antiferromagnetic criticality, the fluctuation is governed by the ordering wavevector.
+In the vicinity of the FM or AFM quantum critical points, the fluctuation is governed by the ordering wavevector.
 In contrast, in the presence of the CBC, the pattern of the fluctuation is completely altered.
 The low-temperature fluctuation would be governed by the CBC.
-To understand the novel features of the fluctuation on the critical properties, we adopt the self-consistent renormalization (SCR)~\cite{Moriya1973,Moriya2006}.
+To understand the novel features of the fluctuation in the critical properties, we adopt the self-consistent renormalization (SCR)~\cite{Moriya1973,Moriya2006}.
 This approach was found to be quite effective in the study of ferromagnetic and antiferromagnetic criticalities, and gave consistent results about physical properties with the experimental measurements.
 The spirit of the SCR approach is essentially variational.
 It is to find the most appropriate variational free energy at the quadratic level to replace the original free energy that contains the quartic interaction.
-This approach is equivalent to decouple the quartic interaction and incorporate the interaction with a self-consistent Born approximation.
-Technically, this formalism corresponds to conduct a renormalized one-loop approximation for the scattering of order parameter.
+This approach amounts to decoupling the quartic interaction and incorporating the interaction with a self-consistent Born approximation.
+Technically, it corresponds to conducting a renormalized one-loop approximation for the scattering of the order parameters.
 The renormalization process endows the non-thermal parameter $r$ with a temperature dependence ${r(T)=r_c +\delta(T)}$ after considering the effect of thermal fluctuation and correlation.
-Here, $\delta(T)$ measures the relative distance towards the critical point and is associated with the inverse square of the correlation length which diverges approaching the critical point.
-The temperature dependence of $\delta$ (or equivalently $r$) plays an important role in determining the low-temperature thermodynamics.
+Here, $\delta(T)$ measures the relative distance towards the critical point and is associated with the inverse square of the correlation length which diverges from approaching the critical point.
+The temperature dependence of $\delta$ (or equivalently $r$) plays an important role in determining low-temperature thermodynamics.

-To find the appropriate action and determine the scale law of $\delta(T)$, one relies on Feynman's variational approach to optimize the free energy.
+To find the appropriate action and determine the scaling law of $\delta(T)$, one relies on Feynman's variational approach to optimize the free energy.
 The proposed variational free energy for the bosonic sector is of the following form,

 where the quadratic part of the variational free energy is